nucypher/nucypher/docs/source/guides/federated_testnet_guide.md

     - There is no password recovery process for NuFT nodes
     - Do not use a password that you use anywhere else
     - Your password may be displayed in logs or other recorded output.
-    - Security audits are ongoing on this codebase; for now, treat it as un-audited.
+    - Security audits are ongoing on this codebase.
+For now, treat it as un-audited.

 ## Running a NuFT Node